dirq/eloqua-bulk-csharp-wrapper/README.md

 	convention).
 	- Some of the requests are strongly typed.
 Please note that enums are actually strings because Eloqua does not offer documentation about all its possible values.
 Those that are known are in static classes.
-	- This is built with C#6 features, but this doesn't affect the usage.
+	- This branch is built with C#5, but I encourage you to use the code from the master branch (which is written with C#6).
 	- The root namespace is Eloqua.Api.Bulk instead of BulkClient.
 	- RestSharp 105.2.3 is used instead of 104.1.